JorgeMartinezPizarro/mathist/README.md

 npm run start
 ```

+Open [localhost:3000](http://localhost:3000) with your browser to see the result.

+## Docker

-Running in production will fail the `sieve` to `DOWNLOAD`, `public/files` generated on the fly are not accessible.
-I used docker-compose to tackle this issue:
+Running in production `npm run start` will fail the `sieve` to `DOWNLOAD`, since `public/files` generated on the fly are not accessible.
+I a apache2 file server to serve files inside the docker volumes:

 ```
-version: '2'

 services:
   files:
     image: httpd:latest